dm-portfolio/cylinthyl.github.io/README.md

 **2.27.26** **-** Day 4.
 Love my website so far, but I need to figure out mobile support.
 Overall super proud of myself for making my childhood dream come true <3.

-**3.1.26** **-** Happy march! having been feeling too well so I took a break, also because there was nothing really to change.
+**3.1.26** **-** Happy march! haven't been feeling too well so I took a break, also because there was nothing really to change.
 I added an inset to the "Fun" tab, changed the structure of the code too.
 I also found out how to use codespaces recently!
 I added an extension that lets me live preview my changes, so that's nice.
 And I added back the pirate widget!
 Long live Lazytown <3.